-Intangible assets with finite lives are amortised over: Webware and software development 3 to 5 years Distribution channels 10 to 15 years IT software and licences 3 to 10 years level.
+Intangible assets with finite lives are amortised over:

+Webware and software development 3 to 5 years

+Distribution channels 10 to 15 years

+IT software and licences 3 to 10 years

+Intangible assets with indefinite useful lives are tested for impairment annually either individually or at the CGU level.
 Such intangibles are not amortised.
 The useful life of an intangible asset with an indefinite life is reviewed annually to determine whether indefinite life assessment continues to be supportable.
 If not, the change in the useful life assessment from indefinite to finite is made on a prospective basis.